Net Worth

 Personal Life

-Mark Martin married his wife Arlene in 1984, and together they have five children, four of which are from his wife’s first marriage.
+Mark Martin married Arlene in 1984, and they have five children, four of whom are from his wife’s first marriage.
+Martin lives with his wife in Daytona Beach, Florida, but has previously lived in Jamestown, North Carolina.

 Since leaving the racing circuit, Martin has become the owner of five car dealerships in Arkansas for brands including Hyundai Motors, General Motors, Ford Motor Company, and Fiat.